urmzd/md-classifier/README.md

 ## Building

-Execute `source venv/bin/activate` to begin using the development environment.
+- To enter the development environment, execute `source venv/bin/activate`.
-To exit the development environment, execute `deactivate`.
+- To exit the development environment, execute `deactivate`.

 ## Resources